truenas/documentation/content/SCALE/SCALETutorials/Network/ConfigureIPv6.md

 ### Configuring an Interface Using the Console Setup Menu
-If configuring your network settings using the Console Setup menu for the first time after installing SCALE, first configure the interface address.
+If configuring your network settings using the Console Setup menu for the first time after installing TrueNAS, first configure the interface address.
 Type 1, then press <kbd>Enter</kbd>.
 Enter **eno1** in **name**, then the IPv6 address in **aliases**.